CpanelInc/ea-nginx-http2/DESIGN.md

 ## Detailed Summary

-Have is install and own `/etc/nginx/conf.d/http2.conf`.
+Have it install and own `/etc/nginx/conf.d/http2.conf`.

 It servers two purposes: